Welcome to the Cotswold Art Club

 EXHIBITIONS IN 2025

-We are back at Hidcote throughout March in 2025 See the art
+We had a fantastic exhibition in Hidcote throughout March in 2025 See the art